Thadhaus/JU-Sommer22/README.md

 [repl.it](https://replit.com).

 Remark:  This is not the newest version available.
-In other versions some bug have been fixed.
+In other versions some bugs have been fixed.
 There is also a german translation available.